Key Takeaways

 For simple, straightforward messages like "On my way" or "See you soon," traditional keyboards might actually be faster because you don't have to check or approve suggestions.
 But for complex writing, longer messages, or professional communication, AI keyboards typically win by a landslide.

-Studies have shown that AI improves writing style and speed on mobile by up to 35% for complex writing tasks.
-That's huge!
+Recent 2026 studies have shown that AI improves writing style and speed on mobile by up to 42% for complex writing tasks—a significant jump from previous years as machine learning models have become more sophisticated.
 AI keyboards eliminate the need to backtrack and fix errors, predict entire phrases based on context, and offer synonyms when you're stuck for the right word.

 Here's a real-world example: Typing "I'll be there as soon as possible" on a traditional keyboard requires 36 keystrokes.
 On an AI keyboard like CleverType, you might type "I'll be th" and then select the suggested "there as soon as possible" with a single tap—that's about 9 keystrokes vs. 36.